Haivision/srt/docs/build-win.md

 SRT as of v1.5.0 supports two threading libraries:

 - `pthreads` (default)
-- C++11 threads (recommended for Windows)
+- Standard C++ thread library available in C++11 (recommended for Windows)

-The `pthreads` library is available on the most of non-Windows platforms.
+The `pthreads` library is provided out-of-the-box on all POSIX-based systems.
-However, on Windows a ported library has to be used.
+On Windows it can be provided as a 3rd party library (see below).
-Therefore, C++11 is the recommended build mode to be used on Windows platforms.
+However the C++ standard thread library is recommended to be used on Windows.

 ### 1.3.
 Package Managers